tulip-control/dd/doc.md

 The interface is in Python.
 The representation depends on what you want and have installed.
-For solving small to medium size problems, say for teaching, or develop algorithms using BDDs, you will likely want to use pure Python.
+For solving small to medium size problems, say for teaching, or prototyping new algorithms, pure Python can be more convenient.
-For working with larger problems, you need to install the C library [CUDD](http://vlsi.colorado.edu/~fabio/).
+To work with larger problems, it works better if you install the C library [CUDD](http://vlsi.colorado.edu/~fabio/).
 Lets call these “backends”.

 The same user code can run with both the Python and C backends.
-You only need to modify an `import dd.autoref as _bdd` to `import.cudd as _bdd`, or import conditionally, e.g.,
+You only need to modify an `import dd.autoref as _bdd` to `import dd.cudd as _bdd`, or import the best available interface:

 ```python
 try: